-Area of Law:
+Areas of Law:

-Eastern District of Michigan
+U.S. District Court for the Eastern District of Michigan

 Dismissed on motion

 Setting aside the issue of whether the doctor withheld information regarding Plaintiff’s Hepatitis C infection with deliberate indifference, the Plaintiff still failed to establish that the doctor’s withholding of information inflicted unnecessary pain.
-Further, once the doctor disclosed to Plaintiff and other treating medical personnel that Plaintiff was positive for Hepatitis C, nothing about Plaintiff’s condition or treatment changed which showed any withheld information did not affect his treatment.
+Further, once the doctor disclosed to Plaintiff and other treating medical personnel that Plaintiff was positive for Hepatitis C, nothing about Plaintiff’s condition or treatment changed, which showed any withheld information did not affect his treatment.

 This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
-The information provided has not been reviewed or approved by the State Bar.
+The information provided has not been reviewed or approved by the State Bar of Michigan.